Security - Settings

 - Console Support: ✅ All consoles

 Important Notes: Force Mode adds fake code even to non-obfuscated classes.
-No runtime performance impact since fake code never executes.
-Excellent compatibility across all platforms and backends.
+There's no runtime performance impact, since fake code never executes.
+Compatibility is excellent across all platforms and backends.

 Method Control Flow - Settings

-Scrambles the execution order of instructions within your methods while preserving functionality.
-Transforms linear code into complex puzzle-like control flow using jumps, switches, and conditional branches.
-Makes reverse engineering exponentially more difficult by breaking traditional code analysis patterns.
+Scrambles the execution order of instructions within your methods while preserving their functionality.
+Linear code is transformed into a complex, puzzle-like control flow using jumps, switches, and conditional branches.
+This makes reverse engineering exponentially more difficult by breaking traditional code analysis patterns.

 Figure 2 - Scrambles the instructions inside methods.